bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

         "square",
         [100, 150, 300, 350]
     ],
-    "blink": {
+    "pupil_size": {
-      "Description": "Continuous recording of eyeblinks calculated by the eyetracking device (one indicates the eye is closed)."
+        "Description": "Pupil area of the recorded eye as calculated by the eye-tracker in arbitrary units (see EyeLink's documentation for conversion).", "Units": "a.u."
     }
 }
 ```